openfaas/openfaas-cloud/docs/README.md

 * Save the new app.

-* Now download the private key for your GitHub App which we will use later in the guide for allowing OpenFaaS Cloud to write to commit statuses when a build passes or fails.
+* Now download the private key for your GitHub App which we will use later in the guide for allowing OpenFaaS Cloud to write to Checks or Commit statuses when a build passes or fails.

 The GitHub app will deliver webhooks to your OpenFaaS Cloud instance every time code is pushed in a user's function repository.
 Make sure you provide the public URL for your OpenFaaS gateway to the GitHub app: